ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - 'alg', 'ecdh_alg', and 'ecdh_params', only in case the configuration parameter 'pairwise_mode' in the group-configuration resource has value `true` (0xf5), i.e., the OSCORE group uses the pairwise mode of Group OSCORE.

-   - 'det_hash_alg' defined in {{Section 4 of I-D.amsuess-core-cachable-oscore}}, only in case the configuration parameter 'det_req' is present with value `true` (0xf5), and specifying the Hash Algorithm used in the OSCORE group when producing deterministic requests, as defined in {{I-D.amsuess-core-cachable-oscore}}.
+   - 'det_hash_alg' defined in {{Section 4 of I-D.ietf-core-cacheable-oscore}}, only in case the configuration parameter 'det_req' is present with value `true` (0xf5), and specifying the Hash Algorithm used in the OSCORE group when producing deterministic requests, as defined in {{I-D.ietf-core-cacheable-oscore}}.

 Alternatively, group members can obtain the information above by accessing the group-membership resource associated with the OSCORE group (see {{Section 9.1 of I-D.ietf-ace-key-groupcomm-oscore}}), optionally by subscribing for updates to such a resource, e.g., by using CoAP Observe {{RFC7641}}.